fabemiliano/fabemiliano/README.md

 :mortar_board: I hold a bachelor's degree in Chemistry and another one in Chemical Engineering.
 :airplane: I've lived for one year in Switzerland and one and half year in Australia working in the laboratory.
-:surfer: I live in Forianpolis (Brazil), which is an island, but I'm not really into the beach coz I can't swim.
-By the way, I'm originally from Minas Gerais.
+:surfer: I live in Belo Horizonte, Brazil
 :musical_note: On the weekends I enjoy mixing techno music with my Pioneer controller.
 :rainbow: Proud!

 <br/>

 ### Contact:
-Feel free to contact me if you think somehow I can help you.  ~~I'm looking for a job~~
+Feel free to contact me if you think somehow I can help you.

 <a target="_blank" href="https://www.linkedin.com/in/fabemiliano/">
   <img align="left" alt="LinkdeIN" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />